xdevops-caj-lab-gitops-cd/gitops-example-apps/README.md

 ## AppProject

-We use `appproj-bgd` to organize ArgoCD applications.
+We use `appproj-bgd` AppProject to organize ArgoCD applications.

 ### RBAC in AppProject

-We set users under `bgd-group` has readonly permission for `approj-bgd` approject.
+We set users under `bgd-group` has a readonly permission for `approj-bgd` AppProject.
 ```yaml
   - name: read-only
     policies: